-I cook at home a lot, testing recipes and shooting images for newsletters for the restaurants, a site called Cookbooth, or simply testing new ingredients I find in my local foodie mecca, Broadway Market in London Fields on Saturdays.
-The most ‘meal focussed’ cooking I do is when people come around for a rare dinner mid-week, but mostly on the weekend, or for brunch.
+I cook at home a lot, testing recipes and shooting images for the restaurants, or simply testing out new ingredients I find at my local farmer’s market.
+The most ‘meal focused’ cooking I do is when people come around for dinner or for brunch, usually in the weekends.

 I wanted an oven with a rotisserie.
 I love this method of cooking, and often have up to 10 people round for a meal, so I wanted a large oven that would handle that easily.
 I also wanted to be able to cook a big turkey, or large joints of meat along with vegetables and pudding.
-But I also wanted a smaller oven for when I’m by myself, to save energy and be less wasteful.
-I tend to microwave my muesli with soy milk for a quick breakfast cheats-porridge in cooler months, or reheat left-overs during the week and didn’t want a benchtop microwave as it takes up precious space, so I chose a combination oven which sits under my bench.
+But I also wanted a smaller oven for when I'm by myself, to save energy and be less wasteful.
+I tend to microwave my muesli with soy milk for a quick breakfast in cooler months, or reheat leftovers during the week.
+But I didn't want a benchtop microwave as it takes up precious space, so I chose a combination oven which sits under my bench.

-Last night I cooked for 10 of us, and initially it was going to be a stew; but then I went through the fridge and found I needed to clear out lots of ingredients.
-Plus, I’d bought some beautiful lamb from a butchers on Broadway Market, and ended up cooking that on a portable barbecue.
+Sometimes I might be planning to cook one thing for dinner, but when I go through the refrigerator I find that I have ingredients I need to use so I throw those plans out the window.
 I guess that shows that cooking at home is different in that you can be much more spontaneous.
 In most restaurants you need to stick with your menu, as that’s what customers are coming to experience.

-Although this is the third kitchen I’ve built with Roundhouse, and using Fisher & Paykel appliances, it’s also the first kitchen I’ve built where I’ve used some stainless steel benching, although the bulk of my benchtops are iroko wood.
-I’ve avoided stainless steel in the past because I work all day in commercial kitchen environments, so it made no sense to leave work and then go home to something similar.
+Although this is the third kitchen I've built with Roundhouse, and using Fisher & Paykel appliances, it's also the first kitchen I've built where I've used some stainless steel benching.
+I've avoided stainless steel in the past because I work all day in commercial kitchen environments, so it made no sense to leave work and then go home to something similar.
 I like it though, and interestingly it helps brighten up the kitchen.

 Yet, in spite of the stainless steel, this kitchen feels very cosy.
 It's a modern take on a traditional English kitchen.

-I wanted an island for the hob because I knew I would do filming in here and you can’t easily do that if your hob is against a wall.
+I wanted an island for the cooktop because I knew I would do filming in here and you can't easily do that if your cooktop is against a wall.
 I wanted two ovens - a really big one and a microwave.
-Wood everywhere, but they suggested the stainless steel, which I’m really happy with.
-I needed to be able to sit 4 people at a table for casual meals, and I have a larger dining table in another room.
-I needed to build in a twin drawer dishwasher (I love them) as well as a washing machine and dryer.
+Wood everywhere, but they suggested the stainless steel, which I'm really happy with.
+I needed to be able to sit four people at a table for casual meals, and I have a larger dining table in another room.
+I needed to build in a Double DishDrawer™ Dishwasher (I love them) as well as a washing machine and dryer.
 I chose the colours, as I have with anything I have had built.

 My kitchens are always designed like a living room with appliances.
-I like them to be liveable and comfortable, but also very practical.
-The amount of space you have to play with will obviously dictate what you can do with your kitchen but the days of the ‘magic triangle’ seem past.
-My fridge and oven are on the other side of my island bench to the sink, but it really isn’t a problem at all.
+I like them to be livable and comfortable, but also very practical.
+The amount of space you have to play with will obviously dictate what you can do with your kitchen but the days of the ‘magic triangle’ seem to have passed.
+My refrigerator and oven are on the other side of my island bench to the sink, but it really isn’t a problem at all.
 The kitchen is functional and spacious and that’s all that really matters.